Labor policy in Italy

-Italy does not have a nationally unified labor code.
+Italy does not have a national unified labor code.
 Labor legislation is wide-ranging, with laws, regulations and statutes that bear on labor relations.
 The Constitution of Italy (articles 35–47) contains declarations of principle relating to fair payment, maximum working hours, vacation, protection of women and minors, social insurance, illness, disability, industrial diseases and accidents, Freedom of Association and the right to strike.
-The Workers' Statute of 1970 was modified, and plays an important role.
+The Workers' Statute of 1970 plays an important role and was modified later on.